 We have a 10% discount for you plus other great perks if you opt to rent with Adobe.

-As of December 1st all citizens, residents, and tourists over the age of twelve will be required to show proof of vaccination in order to enter many businesses.
+This is all in flux at the moment, but Costa Rica planned to require all citizens, residents, and tourists over the age of twelve will be required to show proof of vaccination in order to enter many businesses as of January 8th 2022.

 This does not mean you can not travel to Costa Rica if unvaccinated.
 However, it does mean you will be unable to enter many businesses.